 4. Consider Taxes

-- If you need $50,000 per year, you likely need $1 million to $1.67 million.
+- If you need $50,000/year, you’ll likely need $1 million–$1.67 million saved.

-- If you need $100,000 per year, you’ll need $2 million to $3.33 million.
+- If you need $100,000/year, aim for $2 million–$3.33 million.

 How To Live Off Interest in Retirement

-Want to learn more about how your compound interest can help you live comfortably in retirement?
+Want to learn more about how compound interest can help you live comfortably in retirement?
 Contact Zynergy Retirement Planning today.